 Sometimes it’s hard to know how to get your child off to the right start when it comes to saving money.
-At Hills Bank, as parents, grandparents, and mentors to youth, we have compiled nine conversation starters to help you use when talking to your kids about money.
+As parents, grandparents, and mentors to youth, your friends at Hills Bank have compiled nine conversation starters to help you use when talking to your kids about money.

 - When is buying things on sale a good idea?
 When is it a bad idea?